ligato/docs/docs/tutorials/07_vpp-connection.md

 ```

 When the request and reply messages are prepared, we can make a VPP call using our VPP channel.
 This is done in two steps:

 - Send the request message using `SendRequest`
 - Receive reply message calling `ReceiveReply` on request context

-This calling can be done in a single line (do not forget to handle the error):
+The call can be done in a single line (do not forget to handle the error):
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{